requirejs/element/README.md

 ```

 This results in an `instance.querySelectorAll('[data-prop]'))`, and each node in that result is passed to the function mentioned above.

+## Example selectors

+These example selectors can be used alongside the `template` loader plugin to do some auto-wiring of some internal DOM structure to a custom element instance.

 #### selectors/data-prop